Vice Chancellor and President’s Scholarships

-The Vice Chancellor and President's Scholarships are awarded each year to the top two PhD scholarship recipients in each Division at the University of South Australia.
-Eight scholarships are awarded per annum.
+The Vice Chancellor and President's Scholarships are awarded each year to the top PhD candidates in each Academic Unit at the University of South Australia.
+Seven scholarships are awarded per annum.

 - overseas and domestic trips for the purpose of collecting data with an end user or industry partner,